On the cohomology ring of symplectic fillings: Symplectic cohomology and fiber bundles

-In the case of Floer theory considered here, the object space is the set of critical points, the morphism space is the union of all compactified moduli spaces of Floer trajectories.
-Source and target map are evaluation maps at two ends and the composition is the concatenation of trajectories.
-The fiber product transversality is tautological, as both source and target map to $0$-dimensional manifolds.
+In the case of Floer theory considered here, the object space is the set of critical points, the morphism space is the union of all compactified moduli spaces of Floer trajectories in addition to the identity morphisms.
+The source and target maps are evaluation maps at two ends and the composition is the concatenation of trajectories.
+The fiber product transversality is tautological, as both source and target maps map to $0$-dimensional manifolds.
 If we label periodic orbits $\cC(H_R)\cup \cP^*(H)$ by integers, such that $\cA_{H_R}(x_i) \le \cA_{H_R}(x_j)$ iff $i\le j$.
-Therefore if $i > j$, then $\cM_{x_i,x_j} = \emptyset$.
+Then we have $\cM_{x_i,x_j} = \emptyset$ if $i > j$.
 Moreover, we can require that $x_i$ is a critical point of $H_R|_W$ iff $i \ge 0$ .
-With such labels, Proposition \ref{prop:moduli} gives three oriented flow categories $\cC^{R,J}, \cC_0^{R,J}$ and $\cC_+^{R,J}$,
+With such labels, Proposition \ref{prop:moduli} gives three flow categories $\cC^{R,J}, \cC_0^{R,J}$ and $\cC_+^{R,J}$,